 DataLab facilitates the application of Data Science and Informatics methods and best practices to enhance research and learning in all domains across the University.
 We work across the entirety of the research data pipeline, to provide support and training from method and algorithm development to analysis and visualization of translational, high-impact data-driven research.
 Contact us for support in data extraction, data analysis, GIS and cartography, and data curation.

-The Digital Scholars Lab, which is part of the UC Davis Library, serves as a laboratory for investigating, understanding and applying digital methods to research projects at UC Davis.
+DataLab (formerly Digital Scholarship Lab) serves as a laboratory for investigating, understanding and applying digital methods to research projects at UC Davis.

-The lab’s experts help all members of the UC Davis academic community answer scholarly questions that can only be addressed by engaging with large collections of data or text — volumes far beyond a human’s capacity to read.
+The lab’s experts help can help answer scholarly questions that can only be addressed by engaging with large collections of data or text — volumes far beyond a human’s capacity to read.
 They then help analyze the data and can even transform it into visual representations to take a scholar’s research, thesis paper or classroom instruction to the next level.

 Project Design and Implementation

 Data analysis and presentation lie at the heart of digital scholarship.
 DataLab can help you analyze and visualize your data to advance your research activities, and for publication and presentation.Have an idea for a digital project but don’t know how to get started?
 We offer a range of services to help.
 Bring us your idea and we’ll help bring it to fruition.
 No prior technology experience or knowledge required.

 Text Mining and Analysis

 Text mining and analysis, which are the most commonly used services that the lab offers, allow researchers of all levels and across all disciplines to deepen their learning by searching through massive amounts of information in a more dynamic way than can be accomplished through conventional search engine queries.
 Staff in the lab can then help analyze that information so that researchers can more easily answer their research questions and validate their theories.